Development exit finance is a form of bridging finance, the difference being that exit finance is aimed specifically at property developers.

 The option you have in this situation, is to take out development exit finance on the completed project.

 One important condition for a project to qualify for exit finance, is it must have reached what is called ‘practical completion’.

 Practical completion is generally considered to be the point at which the building project is complete in accordance with the building contract and the developed property is fit for occupation.

 A lender providing property development exit finance will require Building Control (from your local authority) to confirm the project has been completed to a satisfactory standard at which point a certificate of practical completion will be issued.

 In addition, the lender will require what are called ‘build warranties’ to be in place.
 This is a requirement, particularly on new build projects and is often provided by an organisation such as NHBC.

 Just remember, before you are able to draw down on an exit finance facility, you will need to make sure you have both practical completion and a build warranty in place.

-If you would like to find out more about how development exit finance can help you, please give one of our team a call to discuss you requirements.
+If you would like to find out more about how property development exit finance can help you, please give one of our team a call to discuss your requirements.